Enforcement and Compliance, International Trade Administration, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

-On December 1, 2009, the Department published the notice of initiation of the sunset review of the antidumping duty order on certain crepe paper products from the PRC pursuant to section 751(c) of the Tariff Act of 1930, as amended (“the Act”).
-See Initiation of Five-Year (“Sunset”) Review, 74 FR 62748 (December 1, 2009).
+On August 4, 2020, Commerce published the notice of initiation of the five-year review of the Order, pursuant to section 751(c) of the Tariff Act of 1930, as amended (the Act).

-As a result of its review, the Department determined that revocation of the antidumping duty order on certain crepe paper products from the PRC would likely lead to a continuation or recurrence of dumping and, therefore, notified the ITC of the magnitude of the margins likely to prevail should the order be revoked.
-See Certain Crepe Paper Products From the People's Republic of China: Final Results of Expedited Sunset Review of Antidumping Duty Order, 75 FR 15415 (March 29, 2010).
+but no substantive response from respondent interested parties.
+As a result of its review, Commerce determined that revocation of the Order would likely lead to continuation or recurrence of dumping.
+Commerce also notified the ITC of the magnitude of the dumping margins likely to prevail should the Order be revoked.

-On April 30, 2010, the ITC determined, pursuant to section 751(c) of the Act, that revocation of the antidumping duty order on certain crepe paper from the PRC would likely lead to a continuation or recurrence of material injury to an industry in the United States within a reasonably foreseeable future.
-See Crepe Paper Products From China Determination, 75 FR 24968 (May 6, 2010), and USITC Publication 4148 (April 2010), Crepe Paper Products from China: Investigation No. 731-TA-1070A (Review).
+On February 26, 2021, the ITC published its determination, pursuant to section 751(c) and 752(a) of the Act, that revocation of the Order would likely lead to a continuation or recurrence of material injury to an industry in the United States within a reasonably foreseeable time.

 Scope of the Order